 - Scan your listings and identify inconsistencies on an ongoing basis.

-SEO and online reputation management are two tools that work together to help your business be found and be chosen by customers.
+SEO and online reputation management are two tools that work together to help your business be found and chosen by customers.

-Frequently asked questions
+Frequently asked questions about local business listing

 Yes, local citations, business citations, and business listings are all different ways of referring to the same thing.
 All three phrases are used to describe a business’s online NAP data.

 If you don’t have business listings, start by making a free Google business listing.
 Having a profile on Google Business Profile gives you control of how your business appears in Google Search and Google Maps.